 Mr. Wright intended to submit an offer in compromise for $2,000.

-The IRS settlement officer made the following four adjustments to the income and expenses reported on the Form 433-A:.
+In determining the taxpayer’s reasonable collection potential, the IRS settlement officer made the following four adjustments to the income and expenses reported by the taxpayer on his Form 433-A:.

-- She increased net monthly income from business to $3,700.
-She calculated the net monthly income from business by totaling the amounts on copies of 10 checks attached to the
+• She increased net monthly income from business to $3,700.
+She calculated the net monthly income from the business by totaling the amounts on copies of 10 checks attached to the

 The IRS settlement officer then subtracted the adjusted monthly living expenses from the adjusted monthly gross income and determined that Mr. Wright had excess monthly income of $1,596.